hackclub/hackclub/workshops/robot_emails/README.md

 def get_contacts(filename):
     contacts_list = {}
 ```
-Next, let's open the contacts file!
+Next, let's open the contacts file.
 Python has an easy way of doing this using `with open...`.
-This reads the file and closing it immediately after we are finished!
+This reads the file and closes it immediately after we are finished!
 We open it in `r` (reading) mode, to make sure nothing is written to the file on accident, and we also use the [`utf-8`](https://www.wikiwand.com/en/UTF-8) character encoding.
 Make sure to place the following code inside the `get_contacts()` function with an indent.

 ```python
 with open(filename, mode = 'r', encoding = 'utf-8') as f: